clarkshu123/HW1_CS/README.md

 > Exchanging value, such as money, between different parties over a blockchain requires a digital currency, so we created the JPM Coin.

- JPM Coin is significantly different from cryptocurrencies such as Bitcoin, for example, it is redeemable at 1:1 ratio for the US dollar.
+ JPM Coin is significantly different from cryptocurrencies such as Bitcoin, for example, it is redeemable at 1:1 ratio for the US dollar whereas cryptocurrency has no government backing.
 It is relatively easy for investors to use JPM Coin.
 To begin with, a client has to deposit a lump sum of money in a special account and askes for exchanging correponding JPM coins.
 Second, these coins can be utilized among different transactions across a blockchain network and with other JPMorgan clients.
 Last, their JPM coins can be redeemed with the bank to receive U.S. dollars at any moment.

 ### 2. Business Activities